The GMP Model of Goroutines

 Unlike ordinary methods or structs, a Goroutine needs to independently execute methods in sequence.
 Therefore, a Goroutine requires a PC counter and a stack, similar to a thread, to record its execution state.
 A Goroutine saves its state when suspended and restores it when resuming execution.

 When a Machine executes a Goroutine, it essentially updates the PC counter and execution stack inside that Goroutine.
 However, M cannot execute only one Goroutine indefinitely — otherwise, concurrency would be impossible.
 The M needs to switch to other Goroutines under appropriate circumstances.
 To maintain performance, Goroutines cannot be suspended and resumed arbitrarily.
-When a Goroutine's stack and state are no longer in the L1/L2 cache, context switching requires random memory access to load the corresponding data from L3 cache or main memory.
+If a Goroutine's stack and state are no longer in the L1/L2 cache, context switching requires random memory access to load the corresponding data from L3 cache or main memory.
 Spending too much time on cache misses wastes CPU cycles.
 Therefore, choosing the right switch points is critical.
-In Go's runtime implementation, Goroutines are switched under the following conditions:
+In Go's runtime implementation, Goroutines are switched when blocking occurs, such as a system call, or blocking on a mutex or Channel.

 Machine